 2. Adhere to Speed Limits

-Speed limits in Iceland are strictly enforced, with urban areas typically set at 50 km/h (31 mph), rural gravel roads at 80 km/h (50 mph), and paved rural roads at 90 km/h (56 mph).
-Speed cameras are common, and fines for speeding can be hefty.
-Always pay attention to road signs indicating speed limits and adjust your speed according to road and weather conditions.
+Speed limits in Iceland are clearly posted and strictly enforced.
+In towns and cities, the limit is usually 50 km/h (31 mph), while rural gravel roads are set at 80 km/h (50 mph) and paved rural roads at 90 km/h (56 mph).
+Speed cameras are widespread—even in remote areas—and fines can be high.
+Always adjust your speed to match weather and road conditions, and keep a close eye on posted signs to ensure a safe and legal journey around Iceland.

 3. Be Prepared for Changing Weather